Funmi7/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+`.forEach`executes a provided function once for each array element while `.map` creates a new array with the results of calling a provided function on every element in the calling array.
+Which simply means `.forEach` doesn't return us anything (undefined) like `.map` does which utilizes return values and actually returns a new Array of the same size.

 2. What is the difference between a function and a method?

+In javascript every function is an object if a value is a function it is referred to as a method.
+A method is a function inside of an object.

 3. What is closure?

+Closure is a function that uses variables that are declared outside the scope or from outer scope.

 4. Describe the four rules of the 'this' keyword.

+1. The first principle is the global binding which is that when in global scope, the "this" will be the window or console object.
+2. The second principle is the implicit binding which is whenever a function is called by a preceding dot, the object left of the dot gets "this".
+3. The third principle is the new binding which is whenever a constructor function is used, "this" refers to the specific instance of the object that is created and returned by the constructor function.
+4. The fourth principle is the explicit binding which is whenever javascript's call or apply method is used "this" is explicitly defined.

 5. Why do we need super() in an extended class?

+We need super() in an extended class to call the parent class/constructor and it's properties inside the child class/constructor.

 ## Project Set up